wmwolf/MESA_Reader/mesa_reader/README.md

 Accepts an integer model number and returns the profile number that corresponds to it.
 Returns `nil` if there is no such profile.

-## `MESALogDir Methods`
+## `MesaLogDir Methods`
 We'll suppose we've already made an instance for the purpose of examples via

-	l = MESALogDir.new
+	l = MesaLogDir.new

-In addition to the methods defined below, all the methods of `MESAProfileIndex` are available and are simply called on the internal `MESAProfileIndex` created within the `MESALogDir` structure.
+In addition to the methods defined below, all the methods of `MesaProfileIndex` are available and are simply called on the internal `MesaProfileIndex` created within the `MesaLogDir` structure.

 ### `#contents`
 Returns an array of strings containing names of all the files in the directory returned by `l.log_path`.

 ### `#history_data`
-Returns a `MESAData` instance made from `l.history_file` in `l.log_path`.
+Returns a `MesaData` instance made from `l.history_file` in `l.log_path`.
 This object is created at initialization and is thus "free".
-There's no need to catch this in a variable to spare the MESAData initialization process each time it is called.
+There's no need to catch this in a variable to spare the MesaData initialization process each time it is called.

 ### `#history` ###
 Alias for `history`.